wcardero/nexus-salesflow-multi-tenant/openspec/changes/add-gestor-edit-delete/proposal.md

 - Disable edit/delete buttons for gestores with assigned inventory
 - Display error message: "El gestor no puede ser editado ni eliminado porque tiene inventario asignado."
 - Improve inventory assignment validation with detailed error messages for all fields
+- Fix POST /api/login to check _StoreToUser when user.storeId doesn't match selected store
+- Fix GET /api/users to get storeId from _StoreToUser if not in User table
+- This ensures Managers can see their gestores correctly after logging in

 ## Impact
 - Affected specs: manager, inventory
 - Affected code:
+  - backend/src/index.ts - POST /api/login and GET /api/users
   - views/ManagerDashboard.tsx - GestoresView with edit/delete buttons and modal
   - views/ManagerDashboard.tsx - InventoryView with enhanced field validation